 The Company has one reportable segment - Financing - which is the Company's strategic business unit.
 For this strategic business unit, the senior finance management of the Company's parent undertaking review internal management reports on a regular basis.
 Financing includes the provision of funding to undertakings in the Group headed by daa, including the surrender of Group tax relief.
 There are no other significant operations in the Company.
-The Company's revenue is generated from the return receivable on the loans to the parent undertaking (daa) and management fees received from the parent undertaking.
+The Company's revenue is generated from the return receivable on the loans to the parent undertaking (daa), loans to the subsidiary undertaking (daao) and management fees received from the parent undertaking.